perecedero/SimpleCurl/readme.md

 ## What is SimpleCurl

-SimpleCurl is a easiest  way to do server to server communication using cURL.
+SimpleCurl is the easiest  way to do server to server communication using cURL.

 ### Requirements